nodejscn/node-api-cn/n-api/module_registration.md

 NAPI_MODULE(NODE_GYP_MODULE_NAME, Init)
 ```

 The next difference is the signature for the `Init` method.
-For a N-API
+For a Node-API
 module it is as follows:

 ```c